teamwalnut/rescript-urql/docs/exchanges.md

 ## Custom Exchanges

-`reason-urql` also allows you to write your own exchanges to modify outgoing GraphQL requests and incoming responses.
+`rescript-urql` also allows you to write your own exchanges to modify outgoing GraphQL requests and incoming responses.
 To read up on the basics of exchanges, check out the excellent [`urql` documentation](https://formidable.com/open-source/urql/docs/concepts/exchanges/).

-The signature of an exchange in `reason-urql` is:
+The signature of an exchange in `rescript-urql` is:

 ```reason
 type t =